totaljs/jComponent/readme.md

     instance.state = function(type, who) {
         // This delegate watches the value state.
 In this delegate you can change
-        // the `design` of the component according to the value state.
+        // the `design` of the component according the value state.

         // type === 0 : init
         // type === 1 : by developer